SWIT EUROPE

 Expanding the System

-At the stage director’s desk, a SWIT monitor displays the conductor feed for precise cue coordination during live performance.
+At the stage director’s desk, a SWIT monitor displays the conductor feed for precise cue coordination.

-In the control room, the video system manages multiple camera inputs and SWIT monitor outputs across the opera house.
+In the control room, the system manages multiple camera inputs and monitor outputs.

-SDI distribution hub delivering synchronized video feeds to multiple SWIT monitors installed around the venue.
+SDI distribution delivers synchronized video feeds to multiple SWIT monitors around the venue.

 Technical Highlights

-• Detailed monitor placement within the theatre, illustrating real-time feed distribution to performers and technical teams.
+Detailed monitor placement within the theatre, illustrating real-time feed distribution.

 Result